xintamosaik/what-are-jrpgs-anyways/README.md

 ## 🧩 Architectural Guidance

-### Multiplayer by Design
+- **Multiplayer by Design:**
-- Design all game logic as if networked, even if not implemented yet.
+  Design all game logic as if networked (action dispatching, not direct state mutation).
-- Use action dispatching (`game.dispatch({ type: "MOVE", ... })`) instead of direct state mutation.
-- This enables logging, syncing, replay, and future multiplayer.

-### Plugin Boundaries
+- **Plugin Boundaries:**
-- Define Go interfaces for backend plugins, even if only one implementation exists.
-- Frontend can use a plugin registry pattern.
+  Define Go interfaces for backend plugins and a plugin registry pattern for frontend.
-- Dynamic loading can come later; focus on clear seams now.

-### Scripting & Sandboxing
-- User JS scripts will be part of the game.
+- **Scripting & Sandboxing:**
-- For now, use a stub like `evalThis(script, context)` and add a TODO for sandboxing.
+  Use a stub like `evalThis(script, context)` for now; plan for sandboxing later.
-- In the future, consider iframes, Web Workers, or server-side isolation.

 ---

 ## 🔍 Tech Spikes (Next 1–2 Weeks)

-- **Go Embed & Packaging:**
-  Use `go:embed` for static files, test multi-platform builds.
+- **Go Embed & Packaging:** Use `go:embed` for static files, test multi-platform builds.

-- **Canvas Layering & Input:**
-  Prototype canvas layers (background, sprite, UI), add zoom/selection.
+- **Canvas Layering & Input:** Prototype canvas layers, add zoom/selection.

-- **Simple Save/Load:**
-  Minimal map in editor, save/load as JSON, verify handoff between editor/game/backend.
+- **Simple Save/Load:** Minimal map in editor, save/load as JSON, verify handoff between editor/game/backend.

 ---